Al-Shorta SC (basketball): History

 Sports teams began to form within the Iraqi Police force in 1932, starting with the football team.
 Basketball teams were formed under the names Madaris Al-Shorta (Police Schools) and Al-Quwa Al-Siyara (Mobile Force), and both teams participated in the Young Men's Muslim Association Cup in 1951.
 After the foundation of the Iraqi Basketball Association, a regional league system was established for basketball teams in Baghdad and its neighbouring cities, and it was decided that an Al-Shorta Select team would represent the Police in the top division.

 Al-Shorta Select reached the final of the Baghdad Basketball First Division Championship in 1961, but lost the championship game 62–73 to Al-Hawat.
 Al-Shorta Select participated in the Iraqi Liwas Basketball Cup in 1962, a competition played between select teams from different Iraqi provinces, losing their opening group match 36–58 to the Baghdad Civilian Select team.
 Al-Shorta Select also played matches against visiting foreign teams, including a match with the Lebanese Middle East Airlines team in Baghdad in April 1963, and a match with the American Military team on 22 November 1965 which they lost 71–107.
 In 1966, Al-Shorta Select lost the final of the Republican Cup by a score of 69–79 against the Armed Forces Select team.

-In 1974, a clubs-only policy was introduced to Iraqi football, which led to the establishment of Al-Shorta Sports Club, and the club was officially registered with the Ministry of Youth and Sports in 1978.
+In 1974, a clubs-only policy was introduced to Iraqi national sport, which led to the establishment of Al-Shorta Sports Club, and the club was officially registered with the Ministry of Youth and Sports in 1978.
 The Iraqi Basketball Premier League (the first nationwide league of basketball clubs in Iraq) was established in 1980, and Al-Shorta finished in third place in the inaugural season behind winners Al-Jaish and runners-up Al-Karkh.